SHERNOF/sari-sari/README.md

             - in the <Dropdown />, add window.location.href = '/signin' to redirect the page to sign in upon sign out

+    9c.
+Publish to Heroku

+        9c1. create and config node project
+            - npm init in the root folder
+            - in package.json, at scripts,
+                - "build": "cd backend && npm install && cd ../frontend && npm install && npm run build"
+                - "start": "node backend/server.js"

+            - in the server.js
+                - const _dirname = path.resolve() <<< before the err this returns the current directory>>>
+                - import path from path
+                - remove the import data from "./data.js";
+                - add the app.use(express.static(path.join(_dirname, '/frontend/build'))) <<< what this does is to serve all the file inside the /frontend/build as a static files and will beserve by http://localhost:${port} >>>

+            9c2. serve build folder in frontend folder
+                - add app.get('*', (req, res)=>{
+                    res.sendFile(path.join(_dirname, '/frontend/build/index.html'))
+                }) << this means that everything that user enter will be serve by localhost"${port} will be serve by the index.html>>

+                - run npm run build

+        9c3.
+Create Heroku account
+        9c4. connect it to github
+        9c5. create mongodb atlas database
+        9c6. set database connection in heroku env variables 9c7. commit and push

+-
+-
+-
+-
+-
+-
+-
+-
 -
 -
 -